neurobagel/documentation/docs/user_guide/query_tool.md

 A row in a query result TSV may show `protected` for all columns except for `DatasetName`, `RepositoryURL`, `AccessLink` and other dataset-level columns.
 This means the source graph database (node) has been configured (via its corresponding Neurobagel node API) to return only aggregate information about matching subjects e.g., for data privacy reasons.

-More information on this configuration setting, called `NB_RETURN_AGG`, and how to change it for a node can be found [here](config.md#environment-variables).
+More information on this configuration setting, called `NB_RETURN_AGG`, and how to change it for a node can be found [here](maintaining.md#environment-variables-reference).
-#TODO change link to new ENV var reference

 ## Testing

 {%
    include-markdown "https://raw.githubusercontent.com/neurobagel/query-tool/main/README.md"
    start="## Testing"